Child Rights and You: History

 Established in 1979 as Child Relief and You, CRY was started by Rippan Kapur who wanted to ensure happier childhoods for India's children.
 Rippan chose to build CRY as an institution that inspired citizens to contribute towards this cause and also empowered local NGOs with funding and technical know-how to create a lasting impact.
 Kapur died in 1994.

 CRY has developed from originally an organisation providing welfare relief for children to an organisation advocating for children's rights.
 It has worked to ensure that the diversity in ethnicity, religion, and caste among its staff is a strength and does not prevent success in its mission.

 CRY participated in the 'Voice Of India' campaign as a part of the National Alliance for the Fundamental Right to Education (NAFRE), to propose a constitutional amendment for free and compulsory education to all children.
 This contributed to the Right of Children to Free and Compulsory Education Act, 2009 (RTE).

 CRY is involved with several international forums on children's rights, including Girls Not Brides and the National Action and Coordination Group For Ending Violence Against Children (NACG-EVAC).
 NACG-EVAC is a national platform under the aegis of the South Asia Initiative to End Violence Against Children (SAIEVAC), which is an intergovernmental platform working in eight countries.

 The organisation is active on social media.

 Impact

-In 2019–20, CRY has affected more than 6.8 lakh (680,000) underprivileged children in India.
+In 2023–24, CRY has impacted more than 21,14,322 underprivileged children in India.